I Quit Tour

-The I Quit Tour is the fourth headlining concert tour by American rock band Haim, in support of their fourth studio album, I Quit (2025).
-It began on June 27, 2025, in Margate, England, and is set to conclude on October 31, 2025, in Glasgow, Scotland.
-Margate's Social Singing Choir, Britsh singer-songwriter Flowerovlove, American musician Dora Jar and Irish singer-songwriter Nell Mescal are featured as the opening acts for the tour.
+The I Quit Tour was the fourth headlining concert tour by American rock band Haim, in support of their fourth studio album, I Quit (2025).
+It began on June 27, 2025, in Margate, England, and concluded on October 31, 2025, in Glasgow, Scotland.
+Margate's Social Singing Choir, British singer-songwriter Flowerovlove, American musician Dora Jar and Irish singer-songwriter Nell Mescal were featured as the opening acts for the tour.